 After the root canal

-Your tooth will not feel any different than before.
-As soon as the sensitivity from the procedure subsides you may resume normal activities.
+After the root canal is complete, your tooth will not feel any different than before.
+As soon as the sensitivity from the procedure subsides, you can resume normal activities.

 Maintain proper flossing habits and continue to brush twice a day to prevent any future tooth problems.
 You can use the tooth canal as an opportunity to kick-start your best dental hygiene habits moving forward!